-Lastly, I must include squat and anti-squat as an option.
-Squatting is breaking an entry into an empty building (office, school etc) to live there.
-This has been illegal since 2010, but it still exists.
-You can ask for help at the so called ‘kraakspreekuur‘ at many different squats in Amsterdam.
+Lastly, I must include squat and ‘anti-squat’ as an option.
+Squatting is breaking an entry into an empty building (office, school, etc) to live there.
+Squatting in Amsterdam has been illegal since 2010, but it still exists.
+You can ask for help at the so-called ‘kraakspreekuur‘ at many different squats in Amsterdam.

 Anti-squat companies or, in Dutch, anti-kraak are those (some say evil) companies that look for people to move into an empty building (usually an office of old school) to prevent it from being squatted.